aadilmallick/my-notes-docusaurus/docs/devops/01-Docker.md

 ### How containers work

-Containers solve this problem.
-All you have to do is tell what software you want to run and download in a container, and it will do it for you.
-It is a lightweight version of a VM that doesn't ship with the entire OS.
+Containers consist of three main components:

+1. `chroot`: jailing processes to isolate filesystems and prevent jailed processes from accessing each other's files.
+2. **namespaces**:
+3. **control groups**: using `cgroup` command

+Through using these three components, you can create multiple containers on one single VM,  creating multiple virtualized and isolated filesystems and processes that use the underlying host OS, but running on the same VM.

 > [!NOTE]
 > Containers running on VMs are also more secure than running on a VM itself.

-Containers consist of three main components:

-1. `chroot`: jailing processes
-2. **namespaces**
-3. **control groups**: using `cgroup` command
+> [!NOTE]
+> You can think of containers as using virtualization without a hypervisor.
+Through incredibly clever Linux by the way processes and using namespaces to isolate processes, file systems, and resources, and preventing other jailed processes from infringing on the RAM and taking away resources from other jailed processes.
+>
+> This allows you to mock out a hypervisor and virtualization without having the overhead of hypervisors.

 ### Making a container from scratch
 #### chroot